Cyaxares II: Xenophon in the Cyropaedia

-Berossus
+Berossus in the Babyloniaca

 Berossus was a Babylonian writer who produced a history of Babylon, the Babyloniaca, around 270 BC.
 The work was widely known in antiquity, but now survives only in fragments quoted by later writers.
 A fragment describing the conquest of Babylon by Cyrus is preserved in Josephus' Against Apion (1.150-53/1.20).
 In the Babyloniaca, Berossus dates the conquest to the seventeenth year of Nabonidus, in agreement with the cuneiform inscription of the Nabonidus Chronicle.
 This section of the Babyloniaca is also cited in the Chronicle of Eusebius, a work that survives only in an Armenian translation.
 Eusebius cites Abydenus, an epitomizer of Berossus, as his source.
 The fragment of Berossus preserved in Against Apion states that Cyrus gave Nabonidus the province of Carmania to live in.
 The Chronicle of Eusebius agrees with this, but its citation of Abydenus/Berossus adds: "To this one [Nabonidus] Cyrus gave, when he had taken Babylon, the governorship of the land of the Carmanians; [but] Darius the king took away some of the province for himself."

 Berossus' statement mentions a king named Darius contemporary with Nabonidus.
 This might support a King Darius ruling at the time Cyrus conquered Babylon but it might also refer to Darius the Great (reigned 522–486), who might have reduced Nabonidus's province later on.
 This reference to the name Darius was used in the 19th century commentaries of Keil, Delitzsch, and Lange to assert that "Darius the Mede" in the Book of Daniel was attested in an ancient source.